substrait-io/substrait-python/CONTRIBUTING.md

 cd substrait-python
 ```
 ## Update the substrait submodule locally
-If you are updating an existing checkout.
+This might be necessary if you are updating an existing checkout.
 ```
 git submodule sync --recursive git submodule update --init --recursive